Quantum phase estimation based filtering: performance analysis and application to low-energy spectral calculation: introduction

 \section{introduction}

-Calculation of the electronic structure of complex materials is one of the most promising industrial applications of quantum computing.
-The last decade has seen rapid development of quantum-classical hybrid approaches that leverage currently available noisy intermediate-scale quantum computers, such as the variational quantum eigensolver \cite{Peruzzo2014} and recently-proposed sampling-based approaches~\cite{kanno2023quantumselectedconfigurationinteractionclassical,robledomoreno2024chemistryexactsolutionsquantumcentric}.
-In addition, with the development of quantum hardware and quantum error correction techniques, there has also been remarkable progress on the development of algorithms designed for fault-tolerant quantum computers~\cite{zhang2025faulttolerantquantumalgorithmsquantum}, such as quantum phase estimation (QPE)~\cite{kitaev1995quantummeasurementsabelianstabilizer}.
-These fault-tolerant quantum algorithms are expected to yield true quantum advantage, that is, exponential speedup over classical algorithms.
+Calculation of electronic structure of complex materials is one of the most promising industrial applications of quantum computing.
+The last decade has seen rapid development of quantum-classical hybrid approaches that leverage currently available noisy intermediate-scale quantum computers, such as the variational quantum eigensolver~\cite{Peruzzo2014} and sampling-based approaches~\cite{kanno2023quantumselectedconfigurationinteractionclassical,robledomoreno2024chemistryexactsolutionsquantumcentric}.
+As advances in fault-tolerant hardware and error correction techniques continue, fully-quantum algorithms~\cite{zhang2025faulttolerantquantumalgorithmsquantum} such as quantum phase estimation (QPE)~\cite{kitaev1995quantummeasurementsabelianstabilizer} promise true quatum advantage in the form of exponential speed up over classical computers.

-Many industrially and fundamentally important phenomena in chemistry and materials science occur at a small energy scale involving the electronic ground state and low-lying excited states of a material.
-For example, the band gaps of typical semiconductors are of the order of $1$ eV, and the energy scale of many relevant types of chemical reactions, high-temperature superconductivity, and spintronics are in meV range.
-On the other hand, the total energy and the L2 norm of the Hamiltonian $\|H\|_{2}$ of materials scale with the size of the system and even for small molecules exceed $10-100$ eV.
-As the Hilbert space of the Hamiltonian increases, the ratio of the energy region of interest to $\|H\|_{2}$ becomes smaller.
-As a result, it becomes increasingly difficult to obtain low-energy spectra of the system with existing quantum algorithms, as observed in recent sampling-based quantum-classical hybrid calculations \cite{robledomoreno2024chemistryexactsolutionsquantumcentric, sugisaki2024hamiltoniansimulationbasedquantumselectedconfiguration}.
+However, even with fault-tolerant hardware, preparing the precise ground state and resolving low-energy spectra are crucial, as many phenomena of industrial and academic importance occur at the small energy scales between the electronic ground state and low-lying excited states.
+For example, semiconductor band gaps are typically on the order of $1$ eV~\cite{yu2010fundamentals}, and the energy scale of many relevant types of chemical reactions, high-temperature superconductivity~\cite{brooks2007handbook}, and spintronics~\cite{RevModPhys.76.323,spintronics2} are in the meV range.
+On the other hand, the total energy and the L2 norm of the Hamiltonian $\|H\|_{2}$ are extensive, and even for small molecules exceed $10-100$ eV.
+This difference in energy scales not only makes the ground-state preparation difficult, as shown in recent sample-based calculations~\cite{robledomoreno2024chemistryexactsolutionsquantumcentric, D5CP02202A,yu2025quantumcentricalgorithmsamplebasedkrylov}, but also makes it hard to resolve small low-energy excitations in quantum algorithms such as QPE.